acalza4/cse15l-lab-reports/lab1.md

 **`cat` no arguments:**
 * Working Directory: `/home/lecture1`
-* Running the command with no arguments outputs nothing and just allows the user to begin typing in the terminal where entering doesn't return any output.
-Needed to ^C to get out and return to the proper command line
+* Running the command with no arguments causes the terminal to default to outputting what you inputted.
+Needed to ctrl+C to get out and return to the normal command line.
-* The output is technically not an error, but it does mess up the terminal and requires ^C to begin entering commands again with proper outputs.
+* The output is not an error.

 **`cat` directory argument:**
 * Working Directory: `/home/lecture1`